o3de/o3de.org/content/docs/welcome-guide/get-started/workflows/editor-tour.md

 [![AWS Videos](https://img.youtube.com/vi/https://www.youtube.com/embed/E1NgI8urJ7o?rel=0/0.jpg)](http://www.youtube.com/watch?v=https://www.youtube.com/embed/E1NgI8urJ7o?rel=0)

-**Note**
-Open 3D Engine version 1\.25 introduced an updated interface\.
-You will notice differences in the visual interface and user experience viewing this video while using O3DE 1\.25 or later; however, the information in the video tutorial is still applicable to the fundamentals of using O3DE Editor\.

 ## The O3DE Editor default layout<a name="editor-default-layout"></a>

 The default layout of O3DE Editor contains the most commonly used tools in a configuration, similar to other content creation applications\.
 The core workflow of O3DE is to create and place *entities* in a level, so the default layout contains a menu bar, two toolbars, and five tool panes focused on entity creation and placement\.